- Sleep Products

 A sleep medicine physician can evaluate your health history and sleep patterns to diagnose REM parasomnias.
 In some cases, polysomnography may be used to help pinpoint whether you have an underlying sleep disorder, such as sleep apnea.

-Treating REM parasomnias usually involves avoiding sleep deprivation, treating underlying sleep disorders, and adjusting the sleep environment to remove dangerous objects and tripping hazards.
+Treating REM parasomnias usually involves avoiding sleep deprivation, following proper sleep hygiene, treating underlying sleep disorders, and adjusting the sleep environment to remove dangerous objects and tripping hazards.